hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/tutorial/index.md

 ### Steps

-1. Add `popValues` and the `populate` option to hhdatalist.html and save.
+1. Add the `popValues` map and the `populate` option to hhdatalist.html and save.

     ``` js nonum
     const popValues = new Map()